 “When will I be fully recovered?”
 This is honestly one of the most common questions we receive in the clinic working with patients, answering messages on social media, and responding to comments and emails.
 Understanding recovery from an injury has to begin with understanding what full recovery means to someone.
 Recovery is also a popular word now within the fitness and sports medicine world in reference to the body’s physical readiness.
 From recreational weightlifters to pro athletes – everyone is eager to learn how to recover faster and push the boundaries of human performance.
 In this article, we will dive deep into understanding recovery and what it means within different contexts.
 We will share strategies we use to help individuals better cope with their ongoing recovery and also recovery strategies we use and teach to improve physical readiness.
-Follow along in this article and learn how to improve recovery!
+Follow along in this article and learn how to improve recovery after exercise!

 Learn All About Recovery!

 Let’s face it, getting injured sucks 👎🏻 It can be a tedious process to rehab an injury, recover from a surgery, or simply try to make a nagging ache or pain go away.
 Lately, I’ve been getting asked this question ➡️ when will I be fully recovered?
 When am I going to be 💯 percent doc?
 I really use to struggle with this question, let alone having this conversation with patients.
 It was so overwhelming to try and give a concrete answer, but through trial and error and valuable experiences, I realized I cannot provide a concrete answer in regards to someone’s full recovery on my own.

 I realized IT DEPENDS on the person asking me and what THEIR definition of full recovery is.
 This answer requires a team effort…